fATALeRRoR/phpbbLithuanianTranslation/3.2.x/README.md

-en - contains "British English" as base for translations (from https://www.phpbb.com/customise/db/download/134676)
+en - contains "British English 3.2.0 " as base for translations (from https://www.phpbb.com/customise/db/translation/british_english/)

 lt - contains Lithuanian translation.
 Download LT folder and put it in "root/language/lt".
 ACP is in English.
 Better for administrators and less translation.